Illustration by Diego Blanco.

 International customers and global warehouses

-What is the difference between a warehouse and a distribution center?
+What is the difference between a warehouse and a distribution warehouse?